Target tracker

 GSK is engaged in the Hertfordshire Living Rivers Project and committed to a substantial improvement in ecological and social conditions by 2030.

-- Model selection: Hogeboom’s water quantity global model
+• Model selection: Approval based on Hogeboom’s water quantity global model

 Kering will reduce its freshwater withdrawal in its direct operations in the Arno basin to 199.33X ML/year by 2030 (21% reduction compared to an average 2018-2022 baseline).